General Tourist Travel Information - South Africa

 Shopping and Business Hours:

 Most shops in the city are open from 09h00 to 17h00 or 17h30 weekdays and 09h00 to 12h00 Saturdays.
-The Waterfront and other shopping malls have extended hours.
+The Waterfront and other shopping malls have extended hours, some to 10pm.

 Money: